Residential Life Policies

 Solicitation of funds or services, distribution of materials, and/or sales by any outside business or organization (i.e., one that is not a campus organization) are not permitted on campus, except as provided below.

-1. Businesses or organizations whose services or materials are determined to be in the interests of the College or for College purposes may operate tables in the Campus Center after obtaining express approval from the Student Activities Office.
+- Businesses or organizations whose services or materials are determined to be in the interests of the College or for College purposes may operate tables in the Campus Center after obtaining express approval from the Campus Activities Office.

-2. Political candidates or their representatives may set up tables in the Campus Center with the authorization of the Director of Student Activities and may canvass the residence halls, provided prior arrangements are made with the Director of Residential Life.
+- Political candidates or their representatives may set up tables in the Campus Center with the authorization of the Director of Campus Activities and may canvass the residence halls, provided prior arrangements are made with the Director of Residential Life.